 - Families who wish to homeschool their children with special needs.
 Simply Classical: A Beautiful Education for Any Child offers support and recommendations from toddlerhood through high school.

 - Parents who wonder whether a specific child might need further assessment.
 You will receive suggestions on informal and formal evaluations with screenings, charts, and tips for navigating the diagnostic process.

 - Classical school headmasters and teachers who know they are not meeting the educational needs of some struggling students.
 Find support in these pages for bringing classical education to students with special needs, rather than ask such students not to return.
-School may wish to better integrate these students in to classical classrooms or design a “school within a school” in which smaller classroom (perhaps K-3 and 4-8) provide a much slower pace overall.
+Schools may wish to better integrate these students into classical classrooms or design a “school within a school” in which smaller classrooms (perhaps K-3 and 4-8) provide a much slower pace overall.
 With improved strategies and methods, struggling students can continue to receive a classical education.

 - Anyone already engaged in the excellent pursuit of bringing classical Christian education to any child.
 This book is intended to encourage, inspire, and assist classroom teachers, homeschoolers, university professors, classical publishers, headmasters, and more.

 “I have met Cheryl’s daughter and indeed she is the recipient of a beautiful education, however unlikely.
 She surprises and delights with a knowledge and sensitivity one might never expect.Simply Classical gifts the reader with both wisdom and practical application, but perhaps more than anything cultivates a genuine hope for any parent of a special needs child—even those with serious challenges.”

 – Andrew Pudewa, Institute for Excellence in Writing, international speaker on the topic of home education and special needs